OlympusDAO/verified-ohmies/backend/README.md

 > Tips: If you try calling it, the server still won't respond, because you haven't yet told Discord where the Interactions URL is (next step).

+#### Continuous Deployment

+The following secrets need to be defined in the GitHub repo in order for continuous deployment to be successful:

+- `ORG_ID`: The Vercel org ID
+- `PROJECT_ID`: The Vercel project ID
+- `VERCEL_TOKEN`:

 ### On your Discord app